Language Features

 • one_for_one, one_for_all, rest_for_one strategies

-• Restart budgets prevent cascade failures
+• Restart budgets keep failures contained

 • Supervision hierarchies compose